BrianDau/doorbell_dash/README.md

 ## Usage
 * You must run script as root user / SUDO
-* $ <code>SUDO python arp.py</code>
+* $ <code>SUDO python main.py</code>
 * For the doorbell to work, keep this script running.
-* arp.py runs a packet sniffer on your local network looking for MAC addresses that are linked to Amazon Dash Buttons.
+* main.py runs a packet sniffer on your local network looking for MAC addresses that are linked to Amazon Dash Buttons.

+## Run as a service
+* If you prefer, you can set this up to run as a service:
+1. Use the file called dash.service in the doorbell_dash directory.
+2. Set up a symlink to the service:
+<code># Move to the directory with the .service file
+cd ~/doorbell_dash/

+# Create the symlink
+sudo ln -s `pwd`/dash.service /lib/systemd/system

+# Reload the service files so the system knows about this new one
+sudo systemctl daemon-reload</code>
+3. Now tell the system to run this service on bootup:
+<code>sudo systemctl enable dash.service</code>
+4. You can try rebooting now to see it work, or manually run it with this command:
+<code>sudo service assistant_grpc_demo start</code>

 ## Contributing
 1. Fork it!